willymcallister/willymcallister.github.io/_articles/node-voltage.md

 ## Definition: node voltage

 To use the Node Voltage Method we need a new term: *node voltage*.
 A node voltage is a potential difference measured between the reference node and another node in the circuit.
-(Up to now, we've talked about the voltage across the terminals of a single element.
-This is called an *element voltage* (or *branch voltage*).
-The concepts are very similar but not identical.)
+Up to now, we've talked about the voltage across the terminals of a single element.
+This is called an *element voltage* (or a *branch voltage*).
+The concepts are similar but not identical.

 The example circuit has two node voltages, labeled $\goldD{v_a}$ and $\goldD{v_b}$.

 ![Node voltages labeled]({{ site.baseurl }}{% link i/node_voltage2.svg %}){: .centered :}

-The node voltage arrows always start at the reference node.
-Each one arcs up to another circuit node, in this case to nodes $a$ and $b$.
+The node voltage arrows always start at the reference node and then arcs up to a circuit node, in this case to nodes $a$ and $b$.

-A node voltage can also be an element voltage.
-For example, $v_b$ is a node voltage and also the element voltage for the $5\,\Omega$ resistor, $6\,\Omega$ resistor, and the current source.
-But notice how the schematic shows no element voltage for the $20\,\Omega$ resistor.
-It can be derived from the difference of two node voltages, $v_a - v_b$.
+You can use node voltages to derive an element voltage.
+For example, the $20\,\Omega$ resistor is connected between node $a$ and $b$.
+The element voltage for this resistor is the difference of two node voltages, $v_a - v_b$.

+Whenever a circuit element is connected directly to the reference node the node voltage at its other end is also its element voltage.
+For example, the $6\,\Omega$ resistor, $5\,\Omega$ resistor, and current source are all connected to the reference node.
+The element voltage for all three is $v_b - 0$ or just $v_b$.

 ## Control the current arrow